 “We have also designed a standard vegan interior with progressive textiles that will appeal to the forward-thinking audience who will subscribe to Polestar 2.”
 LED headlights and frameless wing mirrors – which light up the panoramic glass roof with Polestar logo as drivers approach – are included as well.

 Elsewhere, the Polestar 2 will fit 440 litres of luggage – 405 in the boot and a further 35 in the 'frunk' – the company has announced.
 “We know our customers value this flexibility and something especially relevant to tomorrow’s EV buyers – a distinct lack of compromise," explained Polestar CEO Thomas Ingenlath.
 "It adapts to your needs; it is truly flexible."

 Additionally, the car has been rated for towing up to 1,500kg, bettering the Jaguar I-Pace but falling short of the Audi e-tron, Mercedes EQC and Tesla Model X. The towbar is an optional extra priced at £1,000 for UK customers.
 The car is also compatible with a roof-rack accessory that supports up to 75kg.

 Price and on-sale date

 Deposits of £1,000 are being taken now, although the Polestar 2 can only be bought online.
 The company says that a network of ‘Polestar Spaces’ will open soon, however, providing test-drive and viewing opportunities to customers.

 You won’t necessarily have to buy the Polestar 2 in order to get your hands on it, though: the company says that a subscription rate will be announced at a later stage.
-Production is set to begin in China in 2020, with right-hand-drive models coming to the UK later in the year.
+Production at Polestar's Chinese factory commenced in March 2020, with right-hand-drive models coming to the UK later in the year.